KomodoPlatform/komodefi-wasm-rpc/README.md

 cp .env.example .env
 ```

+- Run the `setup.sh` script to set the group and user id variables in the .env file
 - Change the port values in the .env file if necessary, the `VITE_WASM_BIN` value will be set automatically when updating the wasm lib using the `update_wasm.sh` script. the `VITE_LOGS_LIMIT` value will determine how many logs will be stored in the servers's memory
 - Update the MM2.json file with the appropriate values